-If a student's letter grade on the final exam exceeds their midterm(s) letter grade, the weight of the midterm(s) is (are) transferred to the final exam.
+If a student's letter grade on the final exam exceeds their midterm(s) letter grade, the weight of the midterm is transferred to the final exam.
 The student must have written the midterm(s) or provided supporting documentation for the absence(s).